 Advertiser Disclosure

-5 min. read
+8 min. read

 If you own a business, are a gig worker, an independent contractor, or a freelancer, qualifying for a mortgage can often be more difficult than W-2 employees.
 This is because proving a steady income can be challenging.
 For this reason, lenders have stricter requirements for self employed applicants.

-While the application process for a self employed mortgage is similar to a traditional mortgage, you’ll need to provide more documentation to verify your income.
+While the application process for a self employed mortgage is similar to that for a traditional mortgage, you’ll need to provide more documentation to verify your income.
 Here are the top 10 strategies for the self employed buying a house to increase your chances of getting approved for a mortgage.

 Loading...
 Loading...